Verlias/CS283/0-Warmup/0-Assignment.md

 5. Briefly describe any concerns you might be having with being successful in this class (if any).
-* Overlapping Assignment Due Dates with other classes
+* I dont have any concerns with being successful in this class.